Devi Mahatmya

-The Devi Mahatmyam describes a storied battle between good and evil, where the Devi manifesting as goddess Durga leads the forces of good against the demon Mahishasura—the goddess is very angry and ruthless, and the forces of good win.
-In peaceful prosperous times, states the text, the Devi manifests as Lakshmi, empowering creation and happiness.
-The verses of this story also outline a philosophical foundation wherein the ultimate reality (Brahman in Hinduism) can also be female.
-The text is one of the earliest extant complete manuscripts from the Hindu traditions which describes reverence and worship of the feminine aspect of God.
-The Devi Mahatmyam is often ranked in some Hindu traditions to be as important as the Bhagavad Gita.
+The Devi Mahatmyam describes a storied battle between good and evil in which Devi, manifesting as goddess Durga, leads the forces of good against the demon Mahishasura—the goddess is very angry and ruthless, and the forces of good win.
+The verses of this story also outline a philosophical foundation wherein the ultimate reality, Brahman in Hinduism, is the Divine Mother.

-The Devi Mahatmyam has been particularly popular in eastern states of India, such as West Bengal, Bihar, Odisha and Assam, as well as Goa and Nepal.
-It is recited during Navratri celebrations, the Durga Puja festival, and in Durga temples across India.
+The Devi Mahatmyam is recited during Navaratri celebrations, the Durga Puja festival, and in Durga temples across India.

-Tulunadu, located in Coastal Karnataka draws inspiration from the Devi Mahatmyam for several plays in the form of Yakshagana that are conducted throughout the year at most of Shakti temples to depict the glorious powers of Devi to people of all generations since many centuries.
-The booking for Yakshagana troupes, not months but years in advance proves the devotion and importance of Devi Mahatmya storyline.